Skip to main content

 A program coordinator with the Department of Health and Human Services (HHS) leads the DOT.
 Other members include representatives from the District Attorney’s Office, Sheriff’s Office, Community Corrections, HHS and BHRN providers.

 The team meets at least weekly to review cases, individual participants’ progress, and overall program status.
-Through release agreements, the team has access to relevant information for participants, including drug treatment evaluations and records.
+Through release agreements, the team has access to relevant information for participants.

 How does a person cited or arrested for PCS-U learn about the program?